ChartIQ/chartiq-react-app/README.md

 ## Building the project

 If you wish to use the ChartIQ `<AdvancedChart />` sample in its default state, you may build the component right away and use in your own React project.
 Simply run the npm script `npm run build` to generate the javascript bundle file, which can be found in the `dist/` folder.

-In order to keep the bundle size as small as possible this project does not, by default, support older browsers.
-You may optionally include polyfills for legacy browser support by running the npm script `npm run build:polyfill`.
-This script is identical to `npm run build` but will attach polyfills to the javascript bundle file for legacy browser support.

 In addition to the `<AdvancedChart />` you can also build several other components in example folder by running `npm run watch:unified` and viewing them [http://localhost:4002](http://localhost:4002).